shivamujawame/AIW-Infra-Migration/Labfiles/ms-spl-migrate-linux-servers-to-azure-hol3-ex1.md

-# HOL 2: Migrate Migrate Linux Servers from Hyper-V to Azure
+# HOL 2: Migrate Linux Servers from Hyper-V to Azure

 In this HOL you will use Azure Migrate: Discovery and assessment tool that describes how to onboard on-premises Hyper-V VMs to Azure Arc for Azure Management.